thanos-io/thanos/docs/components/store.md

 We recommend having overlapping time ranges with Thanos Sidecar and other Thanos Store gateways as this will improve your resiliency to failures.

 Thanos Querier deals with overlapping time series by merging them together.

 Filtering is done on a Chunk level, so Thanos Store might still return Samples which are outside of `--min-time` & `--max-time`.

+## Probes

+- Thanos Store exposes two endpoints for probing.
+  * `/-/healthy` starts as soon as initial setup completed.
+  * `/-/ready` starts after all the bootstrapping completed (e.g initial index building) and ready to serve traffic.